A proximal method for composite minimization: Properties of the Proximal Linearized Subproblem

 as $r \to \infty$, and satisfying \eqnok{eq:hxmopt.r}, with $v_r \to \bar{v}$, where $\bar{v}$ is the unique vector that solves the criticality condition \eqnok{hc_necc}.
 Moreover, $d_r$ is uniquely defined for all $r$ sufficiently large.

-In the case of a convex, lower semicontinuous function $h:\R^m \to (-\infty,+\infty]$, the result holds with $\hat\mu = 0$. \end{theorem}
+In the case of a convex, lower semicontinuous function $h:\R^m \to (-\infty,+\infty]$, the result holds with $\bar\mu = 0$. \end{theorem}

-\begin{proof} The existence of sequences $\{d_r\}$ and $\{v_r\}$ with the claimed properties follows from Theorem~\ref{th:proxstep} and Lemma~\ref{lem:convergence}.
+\begin{proof} Existence of sequences $\{d_r\}$ and $\{v_r\}$ with the claimed properties follows from Theorem~\ref{th:proxstep} and Lemma~\ref{lem:convergence}, where we select $\bar\mu$ in the same way as in Theorem~\ref{th:proxstep}.
 We need only prove the claim about uniqueness of the vectors $d_r$, and the final claim about the special case of $h$ convex and lower semicontinuous.